Nawazish Muhammad Khan: Family

 Nawazish married Ghaseti Begum, the eldest daughter of his uncle Alivardi Khan.
 This marriage was childless and he adopted as his son Ikramuddaula, who was nephew to both Nawazish and Ghaseti through his brother and her sister respectively.
 Historian Syed Murtaza Ali identified Nawazish as having also been the husband of the Jaintia princess Bhairav Kawari, sister of Bar Gosain II, and the father of her son Fateh Khan.

 Nawazish, on the instructions of Alivardi, also adopted as his mother Zinat-un-nisa (Nafisa Begum), whose son had been the late Nawab Sarfaraz Khan.
 She enjoyed absolute authority over his household, superseding even Ghaseti Begum, though she never appeared in front of him without a veil or curtain between them.

 Death

 Due to his illness, the state affairs were managed by his wife Ghaseti Begum and his deputy.
+The death of their adopted son Ikramuddaula from smallpox profoundly effected both Nawazish and Ghaseti.
 Nawazish, grief-stricken, died soon after in 1755.
 He was buried in front of his mosque in Motijhil, next to his adopted son Ikramuddaula and commander-in-chief Shamsher Ali Khan.